cetz-package/cetz/src/lib/plot.typ

 ///                  type function.
 /// - sample-at (array): Array of x-values the function gets sampled at in addition
 ///                      to the default sampling.
+/// - smooth (bool, float): Smooth tension (high is less smooth).
+///                         If enabled (non false) a catmull-rom curve
+///                         through the data is sampled.
+///                         If set to true, the tension is `0.5`.
+/// - smooth-samples (int): Samples to use for sampling the smoothed data.
 /// - style (style): Style to use, can be used with a palette function
 /// - axes (array): Name of the axes to use ("x", "y"), note that not all
 ///                 plot styles are able to display a custom axis!